 Not that it’s a simple battle.
 Loneliness – the severe, chronic variant – tends to be self-perpetuating.
 That’s because lonely people see the world differently – and seeing faces in things is the least disheartening expression of this state.

-Study after study shows that a person who feels lonely is also more alert to social threats, more sensitive to and more focused on themselves than someone
+Study after study shows that a person who feels lonely is also more alert to social threats, more sensitive to negative social cues, and more focused on themselves than someone who is not lonely.

 It stands to reason that all these characteristics represent obstacles to establishing meaningful social contact.
 Long-term lonely people, according to Cacioppo, end up adopting a “defensive crouch”, readily repelling people more than attracting them, which makes them lonelier still.